zuriknet/react-interview-q1/README.md

 ## Instructions

-Clone this repo first into your own github account.
+Fork this repo first into your own github account.
 Make sure to thoroughly read the instructions and implement the react component to meet the provided requirements.
 Send back a link to your cloned repo.
 You are expected to make implementation choices around customer experience and efficiency.
 Please make sure to explain your choices in comments.

 ## Requirements